NTNU-IMT/stormbird/book/src/line_model/building_line_model.md

 [^interpolation_note]: The interpolation method is possible to change or update to something that can handle non-linear changes between section points.
 This is, however, so far not prioritized as most sail types tend to use fairly simple geometrical structures.
 This might change in the future if there is a need to do so.

 ## Input to methods
-For the most part, the methods in Stormbird will handle the actual building of the line force models automatically, using a builder structure as input.
-That is, the input to most of the functionality is the builder and not the line force model itself.
-The reason is simply that some of the methods may build different versions of the same line force model.
-For instance, the steady state lifting line solver actually uses several line force models with different resolutions to more quickly find a solution, inspired by multi-grid solvers in CFD.
+In many cases, the methods in Stormbird will handle the actual building of the line force models automatically, using a builder structure as input.
+That is, the input to some function is often the builder and not the line force model itself.
+For instance, when setting up a lifting line simulation in Python, you only have to supply the builder data, and the line force model will be built automatically internally.

 However, it is also possible to convert a builder into a line force model.
 This happens by calling the `build()` method, as usual for Rust builder structures.
-When using the Python or the FMU versions of Stormbird, the builder is typically the only thing needed, while the actual line force model is created internally.